 Reflexivity Protocol

 Reflexivity protocol ensures that the researchers’ judgement and beliefs do not affect the data collection process (Meyer & Willis, 2018).
 Reflexive thematic analysis was used to start the process of coding.
 During the coding process, a process was created to organize reading the data from the transcripts.
-Notes were taken that was documented after data collection which shows the process of creating codes, categories, and themes.
+Notes were taken that were documented after data collection that show the process of creating codes, categories, and themes.
 Notes were taken after the one-on-one interviews to help with memorizing any instances that needed to be recorded.
 The notes were not used as a part of the coding process.
 The notes were only used to assist the researcher with additional information.

 Braun and Clarke’s (2022) Thematic Analysis Steps

 Step 1: Data Familiarization.
 For the coding process, the researcher reviewed the transcripts from the one-on-one interviews and from the questionnaire responses from African American alumni discussing their experiences with faculty and peers at PWIs.
 The reviewing of the transcripts was done multiple times which is the first phase of Braun and Clarke’s (2022) steps to thematic analysis.
 Reviewing the transcripts multiple times helps with becoming familiar with the data.
-For this research study, inductive coding was done by the researcher to create the codes based on the data that was collected.
+For this research study, inductive coding was done by the researcher to create the codes based on the data that were collected.
 The transcripts were uploaded into MAXQDA.
 Each line of the transcript was read and coded by the researcher.
 The researcher based the coding on reoccurring patterns within the text on the transcript.
-The researcher read each transcript 5 times to become familiar with the data.
+The researcher read each transcript five times to become familiar with the data.
 The researcher created a handwritten chart to organize the researched question and make notes from the reading of the transcripts.
 The chart was used to give a visual depiction of key concepts as well as to keep the data organized.

 Step 2: Generating Codes.
 Dataset coding is the next step to thematic analysis.
 According to Braun and Clarke (2022), after the researcher has become familiarized with the data, the researcher must generate initial codes.
 Codes were assigned such as mentorship, peer support, and sense of belonging.
 The codes showed patterns in the data and potential themes.
-The text was reviewed, and interesting portions of the data were highlighted as it seemed to be meaningful to the research.
+The text was reviewed, and interesting portions of the data were highlighted since it seemed meaningful to the research.
 The coding occurred from the data set for all of the one-on-one interviews and questionnaires.
 MAXQDA high level coding was used to highlight data that is valuable and related to the research question.
 Low level coding was used to help organize the data.
 All the text that seemed relevant to the research was assigned a code.
 A total of 95 codes were derived from the one-on-one interviews and questionnaires.
 Refer to Appendix F for a complete list code and the coding system.
 Refer to Table 5 for an example of codes, their description, and an exemplary quote from the data.